-Joseph Pew led the Sun Oil Company, of which his family had a substantial stake, to great heights of success after he assumed leadership from his father.
-His focus on growth and ability to adapt to changing times helped the company grow into the 15th largest oil refiner in 1941.
+Joseph Pew led the Sun Oil Company, to great heights of success after he assumed leadership from his father.
+His focus on growth and ability to adapt to changing times helped the company grow into the 15th largest oil refinery in 1941.

 Joseph Pew took over Sun Oil Systems after his father died in 1912.
 The company stayed in good hands.

 Sun Oil Systems, which later became Sun Oil Company, was rapidly growing, even as it approached its 25th anniversary.
 Pew, along with his brother Joseph N. Pew Jr (his vice-president), used the growth and profits to great advantage.

 In 1916 they tried their hand at shipbuilding and set up the Sun Shipbuilding and Dry Dock Company.
 This proved to be a successful move and as their shipbuilding fortunes increased, so did their oil ventures.
 Joseph H. pew decided to open Sun’s first service stations during the 1920s and it was also during this time that the company went public, offering shares and becoming an increasingly more lucrative business.